Thamil-1709/TodoAppJs/README.md

 ### Todo App using HTML,CSS & JS

-This Project is let me to understand the how DOM are manipulated , where the DOM is plays a crucial role libs like react JS,Vue JS
+This Project is an experimental project which let me to understand the how DOM are manipulated , where the DOM is plays a crucial role libs like react JS,Vue JS